linomi/persian_carpet/README.md

  * vae(varitional auto encoder) for image generation is not working properly. the latent space is uniform, the loss function maybe need some refimnments

+* Gan implementaion is under test and improving

 #generative_model

 #neural_nets

 #vae #varitional_auto_encoders #GAN #keras #python